Rwri843/Animal-Service-Related-Calls/README.md

 - 119,339 rows and 17 columns were anlayzed from public dataset.
 - Dataframe created to only include 2023.
 - Animal Calls were separated by district.
-- Calls were also separated by type of animal call..
+- Calls were also separated by type of animal call.
+- Map created to show type of animal related calls throughout the city.

 ## Dataset
 The dataset used for this analysis contains information about Animal Service calls in San Antonio.
 It includes data such as call type, location, time, and animal-related details.